pallets/quart/docs/flask_extensions.rst

 Trying to use Flask alongside Quart in the same runtime will likely not work, and lead to surprising errors.

-Note that the flask extension must be limited to creating routes, using the request and rendering templates.
+The flask extension must be limited to creating routes, using the request and rendering templates.
 Any other more advanced functionality may not work.

+Finally the flask_patching system also relies on patching asyncio, and hence other implementations or event loop policies are unlikely to work.

 Supported extensions
 --------------------